 St Margaret’s Chapel Gloucester

-Located on London Road towards Hillfield Park in the city, St Margaret’s is a small chapel.
+On London Road towards Hillfield Park in the city, St Margaret’s is a small chapel.
 The building dates back to 1193, originally it belonged to the Leper Hospital of St Margaret and St Sepulchre

 St Laurence Church Stroud

-St. Laurence Church is situated in the Shambles, Stroud.
+St. Laurence Church is in the Shambles, Stroud.
 The site has been a place of worship for over 700 years.
 In 1866, the Victorians felt that the existing building could no longer meet the growing demands of the town and rebuilt the church, except for the 14th Century tower and spire which are original structures.
 The grounds are a nice place to go for reflection or somewhere quiet to enjoy an alfresco lunch.

 Quedgeley Church – St James